 - A 1-hour initial consultation that includes the doctor and nurses

-- A 1- to 2-hour preoperative appointment that goes over paperwork and information (medication, follow-up appointments, photos)
+- A 1- to 2-hour preoperative appointment that goes over paperwork, medication, follow-up appointments, and photos

 - A surgery fee for your plastic surgeon and fees for your on-call surgeon

-- An operating room fee (equipment, staff and room fee), garments (may or may not be included), and anesthesia
+- An operating room fee, garments (may or may not be included), and anesthesia

 - 15 to 30-minute follow-up visits (usually 3 to 6), along with bandages and equipment used during these visits